-Did you know that a single intercepted email could compromise your entire business?
+Did you know that a single intercepted email could expose sensitive data and disrupt your business?

-Email interception is a growing cybersecurity threat that exposes sensitive information to unauthorised parties.
+Email interception and unauthorised access are growing cybersecurity threats that can expose sensitive information to the wrong people.

-Understanding interception methods and implementing secure email practices, especially email encryption, is crucial to protect your communications.
+Understanding how messages get exposed - and using secure email practices, especially encryption - is crucial for protecting your communications.

-"In my 40 years in digital security, I've seen how a single lapse in email security can have devastating consequences.
-Protecting your communications from interception is absolutely essential."
+"In my 40 years in digital security, I've seen how a single lapse in email security can have serious consequences.
+Protecting your communications from interception is essential."

 Email interception happens when unauthorised individuals gain access to email communications as they travel across networks, often without the sender's or recipient's knowledge.